Transforming growth factor beta: Structure

-A fourth member, TGF beta 4, has been identified in birds – TGRB4 (synonyms: endometrial bleeding associated factor beta-4 (EBAF), Lefty preproprotein, LEFTA; Left-Right Determination Factor 2; LEFTYA; Left-Right Determination Factor A; Transforming Growth Factor Beta-4; Protein Lefty-2; Protein Lefty-A).

 A fourth member of the subfamily, TGFB4, has been identified in birds and a fifth, TGFB5, only in frogs.

 The peptide structures of the TGF-β isoforms are highly similar (homologies on the order of 70–80%).
 They are all encoded as large protein precursors; TGF-β1 contains 390 amino acids and TGF-β2 and TGF-β3 each contain 412 amino acids.
 They each have an N-terminal signal peptide of 20–30 amino acids that they require for secretion from a cell, a pro-region called latency-associated peptide (LAP - Alias: Pro-TGF beta 1, LAP/TGF beta 1), and a 112-114 amino acid C-terminal region that becomes the mature TGF-β molecule following its release from the pro-region by proteolytic cleavage.
 The mature TGF-β protein dimerizes to produce a 25 KDa active protein with many conserved structural motifs.
 TGF-β has nine cysteine residues that are conserved among its family.
 Eight form disulfide bonds within the protein to create a cysteine knot structure characteristic of the TGF-β superfamily.
 The ninth cysteine forms a disulfide bond with the ninth cysteine of another TGF-β protein to produce a dimer.
 Many other conserved residues in TGF-β are thought to form secondary structure through hydrophobic interactions.
 The region between the fifth and sixth conserved cysteines houses the most divergent area of TGF-β proteins that is exposed at the surface of the protein and is implicated in receptor binding and specificity of TGF-β.

 Latent TGF-β complex

 All three TGF-βs are synthesized as precursor molecules containing a propeptide region in addition to the TGF-β homodimer.
-After it is synthesized, the TGF-β homodimer interacts with a Latency-Associated Peptide (LAP), a protein derived from the N-terminal region of the TGF-β gene product, forming a complex called Small Latent Complex (SLC).
-This complex remains in the cell until it is bound by another protein called Latent TGF-β-Binding Protein (LTBP), forming a larger complex called Large Latent Complex (LLC).
+After it is synthesized, the TGF-β homodimer interacts with a latency-associated peptide (LAP), a protein derived from the N-terminal region of the TGF-β gene product, forming a complex called small latent complex (SLC).
+This complex remains in the cell until it is bound by another protein called Latent TGF-β-Binding Protein (LTBP), forming a larger complex called large latent complex (LLC).
 It is this LLC that gets secreted to the extracellular matrix (ECM).